-Once you begin your assignments and in the process of comparing your contact sheets to the printout of the listing forms, you may encounter a housing unit or housing units which were missed during the original listing phase OR has been added since then.
-These are housing units for which you do not have a contact sheet nor will they appear on the listing form printout.
+Once you begin your assignments and in the process of comparing your contact sheets to the printout of the listing forms, you may encounter a housing unit or housing units which were missed during the original listing phase OR has been added since the completion of Rounds I and II.
+This being the case, these housing units will not appear on the listing form printout and will not have a pre-printed contact sheet for screening.
 If you discover such a housing unit or units, complete the blue supplemental listing form for each missed unit (See Exhibit 3).
 Please note that instructions for using the form are printed on the back of each form.
 You should return the supplemental listing form(s) to MPR with your weekly returned assignments.
-These units will be processed and added to the sample base for the particular site they were discovered.
+These units will be processed and added to the sample base for the particular IA in which they were discovered.
 It is very important to remember that should you come upon unlisted or supplemental housing unit(s) in any of the blocks of your assigned IA's, these HU's do not need to be screened at this time.
 After the blue supplemental listing form(s) which you completed has been reviewed by MPR, a decision of whether or not to include a supplemental HU(s) in your screening assignment will be made.
 If you have any questions about what constitutes a housing unit, or how to complete the supplemental listing form, call your field supervisor.